jjiantong/Boyi/README.md

 # Boyi

-A systematic framework for optimizing OpenCL applications on FPGAs
+A systematic framework for automatically deciding the right execution model for OpenCL applications on FPGAs (FPGA'20)

 ## Overview
 This repository contains: